mistress-of-loft-and-spire/OgmoLoader-HaxePunk/readme.md

 * Now that you have a tileset layer you'll need to add the tileset graphic on the `Tilesets` tab.

-* Create a new tileset, I'll just call mine `Tile`.
+* Create a new tileset, let's just call it `Tile`.

-* Select your tileset via `Image File` (I'll use the one I showed you earlier) and make sure `Tile Size` is again at 32x32:
+* Select your tileset via `Image File` (We'll use the one I showed you earlier) and make sure `Tile Size` is again at 32x32:

  ![ogmo3](https://cloud.githubusercontent.com/assets/2915643/10489155/2224cbe8-729c-11e5-92a9-9a9d00095708.png)

 #### V

-* Over on the `Entities` tab I'll add my player entity so I can place it in my level:
+* Over on the `Entities` tab we'll add our player entity so we can place it in our level:

  ![ogmo4](https://cloud.githubusercontent.com/assets/2915643/10489156/222be0cc-729c-11e5-9431-98fae789ce8f.png)

 * Just make a new entity and call it `Player`.
 Again change it's `Size`.

-* You can also change the `Limit` to `1`, this way there will be max one player entity in your level.
+* You can also change the `Limit` to `1`, this way there will be maximum of one player entity in your level.

-* You could also give your entity a graphic or add `Values` that we could load later one in the game, but for now we'll keep it simple.
+* You could also give your entity a graphic or add `Values` that we could load later on in the game, but for now we'll keep it simple.

 #### VI